Brookshire, Texas: Economy

 Goya Foods has its Texas offices in an unincorporated area near Brookshire.

 Education

 The City of Brookshire is served by the Royal Independent School District.
 The district operates Royal Early Childhood Center, Royal Elementary School, Royal Middle School, and Royal High School.
 It also has two schools of choice, Royal STEM Academy and Royal Early College High School.

+All of Waller County is in the service area of Blinn College.

+The Waller County Library System operates the Brookshire-Pattison Library.

 Brazos Valley Sudbury School was located near Brookshire.